 A good thesis includes sophisticated argument which should be in dialogue with contemporary debates in the area and framed and supported by evidence in a way that would convince even a skeptical reader.
 The research seminar’s goal is to help you in the designing and writing a bachelor thesis.
 A year-long sequence of research seminars with instructor will provide a chance to use theories and methods mastered in the major’s core and elective courses to form a hypothesis about an aspect of social life you are interested in, gather data to support it, and draw conclusions from your findings.
 Presenting your work to the instructor and peers, you will receive feedback which will allow you to frame you research questions correctly, fine-tune your argument, use your data convincingly, and polish your writing.
 The thesis itself is an important writing sample when applying to graduate school or for professional jobs.

-- are ready to accept modern world challenges, are willing to go outside their intellectual comfort zone, and are interested in a wide range of disciplines and areas of knowledge;
+- are interested in a wide range of disciplines and areas of knowledge;

 - are ready to make conscious choices about their educational trajectory in terms of their classes, professors, and careers;